xsy99140636/Xget/README.en.md

 #### Configure in .condarc

-The .condarc file can be placed in the user home directory (`~/.condarc`) or project root directory:
+The .condarc file can be placed in the user home directory (`~/.condarc`) or project root:

 ```yaml
 default_channels: